Articles, Games and more...

 George MacDonald Fraser was born in Carlisle in 1925.
 He fought in Burma during World War II and took up a career in journalism on his return, spending many years with the Glasgow Herald.
 The success of the Flashman novels enabled him to devote his time to fiction.
 He died in 2008.
 INTRODUCER BIOGRAPHY: Michael Dirda is a book critic on the Washington Post.

-Colin MacFarlane is a journalist and has written for a number of national newspapers, including Scotland on Sunday, the Sunday Times, the Scottish Sun and the Daily Record.
-He lives in Pontypridd, Wales.
+Colin MacFarlane has written for a number of national newspapers, including Scotland on Sunday, the Sunday Times and The Sun.
+He is the author of The Real Gorbals Story and No Mean Glasgow.

 Larissa MacFarquhar has been a staff writer at The New Yorker since 1998.
 Her subjects have included John Ashbery, Barack Obama and Noam Chomsky, among many others.
 Before joining the magazine, she was a senior editor at Lingua Franca and an advisory editor at The Paris Review.
 She lives in New York.

 Neil MacGregor has been Director of the British Museum since August 2002.
 He was previously Director of the National Gallery in London from 1987 to 2002.
 His books and BBC Radio series include A History of the World in 100 Objects and Shakespeare's Restless World.